The Fort Worth Botanic Garden

-April is the month to plan all of these experiences.
-You do not have to be a world traveler to enjoy the beauty and serenity of an authentic Japanese Garden.
-Visiting the Japanese Garden, you can experience Eastern Culture in the western world, and learn about the history of an awe-inspiring culture and marvel at the beautiful landscapes.
-Many years ago the site of the Japanese Garden was a ravine used by a cavalry post as a depository for all its refuse.
-From that beginning, it has become the world-renowned garden of traditional Japanese design that it is today.
+Guests visiting a Japanese Garden can experience Eastern Culture in the western world and learn about the history of an awe-inspiring culture and marvel at beautiful landscapes.
+Many years ago the site of the Japanese Garden was a ravine used by the Calvary Post as a depository for all its refuse.
+From that humble beginning here in the West, the Japanese Garden has become the world-renowned garden of traditional Japanese design that it is today.
 Many of the wooden structures found in the garden are projects designed by Al Komatsu and his architectural firm who also designed the Pearl Harbor Memorial.
-To maintain the authenticity of Japanese Garden design, the Fort Worth Botanical Society has sent the lead gardener to Japan to study under some of the most skilled garden masters of the country.
+To maintain the authenticity of Japanese Garden design, the Fort Worth Botanical Society has sent the lead gardener on two occasions to Japan to study under garden masters of the country.
 Past and present activities ensure that the authenticity and beauty of the Fort Worth Japanese Garden will continue long into the future.
-Hours of operation during Daylight Saving Time are 9 a.m. to 7 p.m. admission is $5, for adults, $3 for children and entry for children under 3 years old is free.
-For more information, call 817-871-7685.
+Hours of operation during Daylight Saving Time are 9 a.m. until 7 p.m.
+Standard time hours, from November to March, are 9 a.m. to 5 p.m.
+Weekday general admission is $5, and for 12 and under it is $4.
+Entry for children 3 and under is free.
+For more information call 817-871-7685.

-The Spring Festival in the Japanese Garden will be April 26 and 27.
-Visitors can enjoy authentic Japanese entertainment, crafts, food, music, martial arts and bonsai demonstrations during the two-day event.
-Many other fun-filled family activities will be provided for our guest’s pleasure.
-The magical royal KOI fish have been saving their appetites just to feast on the fish food that guests toss them.
-A new elevated walkway is completed and provides unrestricted access to the Pavilion and Moon Viewing Deck for people using strollers and wheelchairs.
-Festival time is Saturday, April 26 from 10 a.m. to 5 p.m. and Sunday, April 27 from 11 a.m. to 5 p.m.
-For parking, follow the signs.
-Festival general admission is $6 for adults and $3 for children.
-Entry for children under 3 years old is free.
+The Japanese Garden is the site of Fort Worth Botanic Garden’s annual Fall Festival this year on October 25 and 26.
+Visitors can enjoy authentic Japanese entertainment, crafts, food, art, music, martial arts and Bonsai demonstrations during the two-day event.
+Many other fun-filled family activities will be provided for guests pleasure.
+The magical royal Koi fish have been saving their appetites just to feast on the fish food that guests toss them.
+The day will end traditionally with the Dondoko Taiku Drummers performance.
+Festival time is Saturday October 25 from 10 a.m. to 5 p.m. and Sunday, October 26 from 11 a.m. to 5 p.m.
+Parking will be in the weekend parking lot off the I-30 West access road.
+Look for the signs.
+Festival general admission is $6 for ages 13 and up, and $4 for children 4-12.
+Entry for children 3 and under is free.
 For more information call 817-871-7685.

 Go on a treasure hunt and discover the Treasure Tree Gift Store.
-It is tucked away near the Japanese Garden main gate and is surrounded by a KOI pond.
-Once you enter this quaint store you will find all sorts of exquisite items ranging from art for your garden, to unique Japanese tea and sake sets, jewelry and a great selection of books, bonsai, toys and Japanese related art.
+It is tucked away near the Japanese Garden main gate.
 You can also shop there after your visit to the Japanese Garden.
-Become a member of the Garden and receive 10% off your purchases.
+Follow the path to the Koi pond where you will find the entrance to this quaint store.
+Once you enter you will find all sorts of exquisite items ranging from art for your garden, to unique Japanese tea and sake sets, jewelry, and hand thrown pottery.
+You will find an outstanding selection of unique items available for you to take home or buy as gifts as a reminder of your time spent in the Fort Worth Botanic Garden.
+The Treasure Tree is open during the same hours as the Japanese Garden.
+Become a member of the garden and you receive 10% off your purchases.
 For more information call 817-871-7668.

-The Gardens Restaurant, located on Old Garden Road, is open for lunch Tuesday thru Sunday.
-You can enjoy a delightful lunch in the peaceful atmosphere of the Garden.
+While visiting the Fort Worth Botanic Garden you can experience a mouth-watering lunch at the Gardens Restaurant.
 The varied menu includes delectable deserts, and the professional wait staff makes one’s time there an enjoyable experience.
 This is the place for a relaxed lunch with a real view.
-If you are a member of the Garden, you will receive a 10% discount off the cost of your meal.
-Bring this copy of Key Magazine to the Restaurant and get a 10% discount on your meal.
+If you are a member of the Botanical Society you will receive 10% off the cost of your meal.
+Don’t have a membership yet…bring this copy of Fort Worth Key Magazine to the Restaurant and get a 10% discount on your meal.
 If you are looking for a caterer or for a site for a party or a meeting, check the restaurants’ website at www.gardensrestaurantandcatering.com or call 817-731-2547.